holo-q/thauten/README.md

 ## Capability Objectives

-This project researches the first pillar of the [super-intelligence zip project](https://github.com/holo-q/zip/), which is the prompt engineering meta.
+This project researches the auto-regressive meta of the [super-intelligence zip project](https://github.com/holo-q/zip/), which is the first pillar.
 In the context of reinforcement learning, it means breaking past every plateau to achieve infinite scaling of intelligence and capabilities.

 ### 1. Information Compressor